 Our developers can make a special processor if you want to configure custom settings for your file export.
 Some use cases:

-As various file formats allow the creation of custom placeholders, we can also add a support of the custom ones you use in your project.
-To request the support of your custom placeholders – email Crowdin customer success team at email@example.com
+As various file formats allow the creation of custom placeholders, we can also add support for the custom ones you use in your project.
+To request the support of your custom placeholders – email the Crowdin customer success team at firstname.lastname@example.org